 James Earl Jones and Geraldine Page).
 She has been published in the Michigan Quarterly Review,

 and has served as a judge for both The Kleban Foundation Award and The Young Playwrights

 Ms. Knighton is an alumna of Harvard University and Sarah Lawrence College, from which she

 received her B.A. degree.
 She received her M.A. from Boston University, where she is proud to

 have studied with both novelist John Barth and poet Anne Sexton.
 Most recently, Ms. Knighton has

 completed her first volume of photography: Moody.
 She is married to producer John

 [Last updated March 2009]

-Nan's husband, John Breglio, is producing a revival of the Henry Krieger-Tom Eyen musical
+Nan's husband, John Breglio, produced a revival of the Henry Krieger-Tom Eyen musical Dreamgirls (first seen

-Mr. Breglio is also the sole producer of the Broadway revival of A Chorus Line, which opened at the
+Mr. Breglio was also the sole producer of the Broadway revival of A Chorus Line, which opened at the

 Schoenfeld Theatre on 5 October 2006 and ran through 17 August 2008.
 Bob Avian, the co-choreographer of the